harrytormey/youtube-video-analyzer/README.md

 - `--max-scenes` - Limit number of scenes to process
 - `--dry-run` - Preview without actually generating
 - `--fast` - Use Veo3 Fast model for 46% cost savings
+- `--use-reference-image` - Use extracted frames as reference images for improved consistency
+- `--model` - Choose generation model: 'veo3' (with audio) or 'wan2.2' (90% cheaper, visual only)

 ## 💰 Cost Optimization & Estimation